Congratulations on acquiring your Canary! We'll have you up and running quickly. Please follow the steps shown below.

 - An Ethernet cable and network point.

-- A workstation (with bluetooth) to configure the Canary.
+- A workstation (with Bluetooth) to configure the Canary.

-- Credentials for your hosted console.
+- Credentials for your hosted Console.

-1. Plug the Canary into the Network
+Step 1.
+Plug the Canary into the Network

 Connect your Canary to your network with an Ethernet cable.